dcunited001/dcunited001.github.io/_posts/2018-01-21-social-justice-a-cultural-revolution.md

 can't methodically explain them.
 I can because that was the only way I was ever going to learn how to understand what was happening to me.

 =====

 So, both sides are incessantly belligerating.
-People who aren't racist and aren't trying to hunt down racists like animals either, but also want to be able to support their own political ideology without falsely being labelled racist, smeared at work , etc by social justice warriors operating righteously because they authentically think they are doing what is right.
+People who aren't racist and aren't trying to hunt down racists like animals either, but also want to be able to support their own political ideology without falsely being labelled racist, smeared at work, etc by social justice warriors operating righteously because they authentically think they are doing what is right.